scottmckendry/sunsetr/README.md

 ### Using External hyprsunset Management

-While **not recommended** due to added complexity, you can manage hyprsunset separately:
+While **not recommended** due to added complexity, you can manage hyprsunset separately.
+Set this to false in `sunsetr.toml`:

 ```toml
 start_hyprsunset = false